colbsa/ResicaFalls.org/rentals-facilities.md

 title: Reserve a Facility
 layout: page
 permalink: /rentals/facilities
-excerpt: Resica Falls Scout Reservation is home to many cabins and campsites available for rental throughout the year.
+excerpt: Resica Falls Scout Reservation is home to many cabins and campsites available for rent throughout the year.

 ---